thinhong/denim/README.md

                initialValues = initialValues, distributions = distributions)
 ```

-### Contact between locations: not updated yet
+### Contact between locations:
-We now add a parameter contacts, which is a list of contact matrices.
+We now add another parameter `contacts`: a list of contact matrices.
+If we have contact between locations, `initialValues` and `distributions` will be lists of locations.
+The name of elements of `initialValues` and `distributions` need to match the dimension names of the matrices.

-`initialValues` and `distributions` will be defined as a list of locations (noted that we have to use list instead of a vector because R does not allow to create NULL values in a vector).

 This script will simulate a SIR model of 2 locations: Ho Chi Minh and Ha Noi.
 ```
-# Make a contact matrix among locations
 M_location <- matrix(c(0.85, 0.1, 0.1, 0.95), nrow = 2, ncol = 2,
                      dimnames = list(c("HCM", "HN"), c("HCM", "HN")))